anadimpalli-0/HOL-Platform-Budgets-ResourceMonitors/README.md

 - **Task 2:** Enable the **account-level budget** to monitor total monthly spending and configure **custom budgets** for specific resources (warehouses and databases).
 - **Task 3:** Create **role-based access controls** to allow non-ACCOUNTADMIN users to view budget information without editing privileges.
 - **Task 4:** Implement **best practices** for budget management, warehouse optimization, and cost monitoring in production environments.
-- **Task 5 (Optional):** Configure **Resource Monitors** with hard spending limits and suspension triggers for automated cost control.
+- **Task 5:** Configure **Resource Monitors** with hard spending limits and suspension triggers for automated cost control.

 ### ⏲️ Estimated Lab Timeline

-This lab is designed to be completed in approximately 75-90 minutes:
+This lab is designed to be completed in approximately 60-90 minutes:

 - **Phase 1 (Setup & Prerequisites):** ~15-20 min
   - Configure email notifications